 - Background checks for the purpose of selling firearms

 - Protection order registry

 What information can you get through the NCJIS?

-Pursuant to NRS 179.070, crime history record is data collected and maintained by criminal justice agencies including the judiciary and law enforcement.
-Criminal history records typically comprise of a description of the subject, indictment, NV arrest warrants, filing of formal criminal charges, arrest records, disposition of charges, acquittals, dismissals, sentencing, correctional facility where the criminal is held, the current correctional status of the offender including details on probation and parole and information on convicted felons who are required to register with certain programs like the sex offender registry.
+According to NRS 179.070, criminal history records are data collected and maintained by criminal justice agencies including the judiciary and law enforcement.
+Criminal history records typically comprise a description of the subject, indictment, NV arrest warrants, filing of formal criminal charges, arrest records, disposition of charges, acquittals, dismissals, sentencing, the correctional facility where the criminal is held, the current correctional status of the offender including details on probation and parole and information on convicted felons who are required to register with certain programs like the sex offender registry.